Kingxukai/linux/Documentation/usb/gadget-testing.rst

 	cat /dev/ttyGS<Y>

-then the other way round
+then the woke other way round

 On target::